lukemunsch/loreynas-ticket-counter/README.md

 For local deployment of Loreyna's Ticket Counter, I will be using Gitpod to edit and run my workspace;
 - From GitHub, once the repository has been created (either as a new project or by forking/cloning) I will then click on the Gitpod button to implement the creation of a workspace to edit the promotional sales review system.
+- You will also need to complete the installation of packages that I have created in the current version of the site

+        pip3 install -r requirements.txt

 ***The workspace should not be closed due to the env.py file; as it is never added to GitHub, if you create a new workspace you will need to re-add the env.py file and reinstall all libraries used each time.
 Pinning a workspace and accessing it from Gitpod workspaces will save time and repetition***